 If you garden, a composter can be perfect for boosting the nutrients in the soil while also reducing the need for chemical-based fertilizers.
 Your plants will love the beneficial bacteria and fungi which works to break down organic matter.

-Use of a composter also reduces methane emissions produced by landfills, and will decrease your overall carbon footprint.
+Composting can help in making a reduction in methane emissions produced by landfills and will decrease your overall carbon footprint.